 While Tavira has a reputation for its laidback ambience, and definitely isn’t a destination for anyone looking for the vibrant nightlife associated with other resorts such as Albufeira or Lagos, hidden away in an old factory in Tavira is the cool UBI nightclub.

 For a night out with a relaxed vibe, the rooftop bar at Porta Nova Hotel offers great cocktails and superb views of the town.

-Popular day trips from Tavira include Santa Luzia, a village famed for its traditional fishing methods, and there are some great family-run restaurants on the harbour-front serving its equally renowned locally caught octopus.
+Popular day trips from Tavira include Santa Luzia, a village famed for its traditional fishing methods, and there are some great family-run restaurants on the harbour-front serving the town’s equally renowned locally caught octopus.